Caitex212/wplace-discord_bot/README.md

 ### `/artwork create`
 Create a new artwork post.
+- `title` – A short title for your artwork.
 - `description` – Short text describing your artwork.
 - `overlay_json` – JSON string for WPlace Overlay Pro.
 - `image` – Upload your artwork image.